adsp-hyperfake/HyperFaaS/README.md

 just fake-start fake-linear
 ```

-Right now you can send requests to the worker.
-The worker is started with all of the functions saved in `./hyperFakeWorker/models`.
+Now you can send requests to the worker.
+The worker is started with all functions saved in `./hyperFakeWorker/models`.

 ## Adding New Functions

-To add support in a pipeline for a new function:
+To add support for a new function in the pipeline:

 1. **Create the function**: Add your function to [`functions/go/`](./functions/go/) and build it with `just build-function-go <function_name>`